nodejs/node/doc/api/crypto.md

   * `buf` {Buffer}
 * Returns: {Buffer} if the `callback` function is not provided.

-Generates cryptographically strong pseudo-random data.
+Generates cryptographically strong pseudorandom data.
 The `size` argument is a number indicating the number of bytes to generate.

 If a `callback` function is provided, the bytes are generated asynchronously